Loading data

 The analysis we’ve done until now would be very tedious to repeat for each patient or day.
 Luckily, we’ve learnt that MATLAB is used to thinking in terms of arrays.
 Surely it must be possible to get the mean of each patient or each day in one go.
 It is definitely tempting to simply call the mean on the array, so let’s try it:

-We’ve supressed the output, but the workspace (or use of
+We’ve suppressed the output, but the workspace (or use of

 size